beckoningstranger/rappelkiste/README.md

 The Team Page and Stories page content was also written by the Rappelkiste's team and then translated by Google Translate.
 All of the content used is used with express permission from the team.

-All of the other content is original and written by the me, Jan Eisen.
+All of the other content is original and written by the me.

 [Back to top](<#contents>)